Why Synapticloop Panl?

 In addition to the Panl Niceties detailed in the previous section, Panl was designed to

-2. Abstract away the complexities of the Solr query string - being able to have a simple interface through the URL which could generate complex queries.
+2. Abstract away the complexities of the Solr query string - being able to have a simple interface through the URL which then generates complex queries.

 Not having to fully understand how Solr works in the back-end abstracts away the complexity of a front-end integrator and reduces the need to have the back-end and front-end understand each-other.

-During development of a solution, being able to iterate over a solution, or change the way that Panl is configured is a must have.
-Additionally, being able to upgrade the Panl server and have the configuration files be automatically picked up and work without any changes is a plus.
+During development of a solution, being able to quickly iterate over a solution, or change the way that Panl is configured is a must have.
+Additionally, having all configuration as text files means that upgrades to the Panl server is straight-forward and hassle free.

 Hiding the Solr implementation details from the end user and parsing, decoding, and validating the URL before passing the query through to Solr.
 Additionally, Solr has a tendency to return an internal server error when the query string is not as it expected, and this should not disturb the return of the results.